 - Start by vacuuming as much dust and dirt from around, in and underneath the radiator as possible.

-- Wrap a dust cloth around the end of a measuring stick, or other long stick.
+- If you don’t want to invest in a specific product, simply wrap a dust cloth around the end of a measuring stick, or other long stick.

 - Secure it with a piece of tape around one end.
 Be careful when taping not to cover up too much of the cloth.